gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 }
 ```

 ## tl;dr

 You can find a working solution in `/examples/base_api/`.
-Just go into that folder,  create a venv and install the requirements:
+Once you have entered the folder create a venv and install the requirements with:

 ```bash
 virtualenv -p python3 ./venv
 source ./venv/bin/activate